wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.       Expires January 7, 2016               [Page 17]
+Contavalli, et al.      Expires February 15, 2016              [Page 17]

-Internet-Draft        Client Subnet in DNS Queries             July 2015
+Internet-Draft        Client Subnet in DNS Queries           August 2015

    responses for different networks, putting more memory pressure on the